benjaminmetzler/OpenRemoteHub/documentation/new_remotes.md

 Event: time 1621660451.064795, -------------- SYN_REPORT ------------
 ```

-In this case the scancode must be mapped at the system level for my_remote to use them.
+In this case the scancode must be mapped at the system level for OpenRemoteHub to use them.
 To do this, use the below as a template and create a file with the name `98-REMOTE_NAME.hwdb` where `REMOTE-NAME` is the name of your remote (e.g. 98-GI40.hwdb or 98-harmonycompanion.hwdb):

 ```shell
 evdev:name:Logitech Harmony 20+:*